Royal Borough of Greenwich

-The Royal Borough of Greenwich (/ˈɡrɛnɪtʃ/, /ˈɡrɪnɪdʒ/, /ˈɡrɪnɪtʃ/ or /ˈɡrɛnɪdʒ/) is a London borough in southeast Greater London.
+The Royal Borough of Greenwich (/ˈɡrɛnɪtʃ/, /ˈɡrɪnɪdʒ/, /ˈɡrɪnɪtʃ/ or /ˈɡrɛnɪdʒ/) is a London borough in southeast Greater London, England.
 The London Borough of Greenwich was formed in 1965 by the London Government Act 1963.
-The new borough covered the former area of the Metropolitan Borough of Greenwich and part of the Metropolitan Borough of Woolwich to the east.
-The borough is entirely within the boundaries of the historic county of Kent.
+The new borough covered the former area of the Metropolitan Borough of Greenwich and most of the Metropolitan Borough of Woolwich to the east.
 The local council is Greenwich London Borough Council which meets in Woolwich Town Hall.
-The council's offices are also based in Woolwich, the main urban centre in the borough.
+The borough provides adult community learning funded for residents of the borough and shown on the website Greenwich Learns.

 Greenwich is the location of the Greenwich prime meridian, on which all Coordinated Universal Time is based.
 The prime meridian running through Greenwich, and the Greenwich Observatory is where the designation Greenwich Mean Time, or GMT began, and on which all world times are based.
 In 2012, Greenwich was listed as a top ten global destination by Frommer's – the only UK destination to be listed.

-To mark the Diamond Jubilee of Elizabeth II, Greenwich became a Royal Borough on 3 February 2012, due in part to its historic links with the Royal Family, and to its UNESCO World Heritage Site status as home of the Prime Meridian.
+To mark the Diamond Jubilee of Elizabeth II, Greenwich became a Royal Borough on 3 February 2012, due in part to its historic links with the royal family, but also to its UNESCO World Heritage Site status as home of the Prime Meridian.

 History

+The area of the modern borough had historically been part of the county of Kent.
+From 1856 the area was governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.
+From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards.
+In 1900 the lower tier was reorganised into metropolitan boroughs, two of which were called Greenwich and Woolwich.

-The London Borough of Greenwich was formed on 1 April 1965 under the terms of the London Government Act 1963.
-It covered an area formerly administered by the Metropolitan Borough of Greenwich and the Metropolitan Borough of Woolwich, (with the exception of North Woolwich).
+The London Borough of Greenwich was created in 1965 under the London Government Act 1963.
+It covered the combined area of the two metropolitan boroughs of Greenwich and Woolwich, with the exception that North Woolwich, on the north side of the River Thames, went instead to the London Borough of Newham.

-The name 'Charlton' was briefly considered for the borough.
-Greenwich once applied for city status, but was turned down.
-If the application had been accepted the borough would have been known as the City of Greenwich, similarly to the City of Westminster.
+The name 'Charlton' was briefly considered as the name for the new borough.
+Greenwich Council applied for city status in 2002, but was turned down.

-To mark the Diamond Jubilee of Elizabeth II, on 3 February 2012 Greenwich became the fourth Royal Borough, an honour additional to its historic links with the Royal Family, and its status as home of the Prime Meridian and as a UNESCO World Heritage Site.
+In 2012, to mark the Diamond Jubilee of Elizabeth II, the borough was given the additional honorific status of being a royal borough, in recognition of the area's historic links with the Royal Family and its status as home of the Prime Meridian and as a UNESCO World Heritage Site.